 It’s also important to note that you can be cited for Driving While Intoxicated (DWI) in Texas with a blood alcohol concentration (BAC) under .08 percent if you are caught driving recklessly or have caused an accident.
 According to the Texas Department of Transportation, in the state of Texas, you are considered legally intoxicated when your BAC reaches 0.08%, but you are breaking the law as soon as drugs or alcohol affect your ability to drive.

 The Dangers of Driving Under the Influence of Drugs in Texas

 Less attention is paid to the effects of certain drugs on the ability to drive, but this is a growing problem across Texas.
-Marijuana has an effect on driving similar to alcohol, with slowed reaction times and impaired judgment.
+Marijuana has effects on driving similar to alcohol, with slowed reaction times and impaired judgment.
 Drugs like cocaine or heroin can make drivers aggressive and reckless.
-Even over-the-counter cold medicines can make drivers dizzy and drowsy.
+Even over-the-counter cold medicines or prescription drugs can make drivers dizzy, drowsy, and can lead to a DWI.
 If you use illegal drugs, do not get behind the wheel.
 If you are taking any medicine, read the label to determine if you should be driving.

-Call Button Law If You Are Injured by a Drunk Driver
+Call The Button Law Firm if You are Injured by a Drunk Driver.

 No matter how many precautions you take, others may still choose to get behind the wheel while intoxicated, putting you at risk because of their bad decisions.
 If you are injured in a car wreck and suspect the other driver was impaired, we can help.
 Reach out to our team for a free consultation.